Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # Deployment
-Local git repository was initated in the begining of this project, gitpod and IDE  was used to write the code for this project and regular commits were done throughout the site development and were pushed to remote repository on https://github.com
+Local git repository was initated in the begining of this project, gitpod and IDE  was used to write the code for this project and regular commits were done throughout the site development and were pushed to remote repository on https://github.com<br>
+My project GitHub repository can be found here: https://github.com/djmolloy57/Project1-Band-site/ <br>

 The site was deployed to GitHub pages.<br>